NITHISHkumar121/first_demo/README.md

 # first_demo
-this is my first Repository
+this is my first Repository.
+Author: Nithish